pallets-eco/wtforms/docs/contributing.rst

 1. Add a keyword arg ``use_locale`` to the constructor
-2. Make the keyword default to ``False`` so the behavior without this arg is identical to the previous bevhavior.
+2. Make the keyword default to ``False`` so the behavior without this arg is identical to the previous behavior.
 3. Add your functionality and make sure all existing DecimalField tests work unchanged (and of course add new tests for the new functionality).